 The distribution channel is, perhaps, the least glamorous and the least respected sales process, but it is the most essential.
 Without it, you can’t get your product to your customer.
 With that in mind, it’s good to know the basics.

-3. Direct.
 In this scenario, it’s also possible for you as the producer to sell your product directly to the retailer.
 The retailers may pick up at your warehouse, or you may have to deliver it to their warehouse or retail outlet, or you may deliver to a fulfillment center.
-Some specialty items are also sold using the direct distribution channel.
-Fresh bread, for example, is often delivered direct to grocery stores via the bread company’s own vehicles.
+Some producers of specialty items also sell using the direct distribution channel.
+For example, bread companies deliver fresh bread direct to grocery stores using their own vehicles.

 As unexciting as they may seem, these various distribution channels have inspired volumes of writing by experts regarding the problems that can arise and ways to ameliorate them — information well worth studying.
 No matter the distribution channel a product takes from the producer to the ultimate customer, what they all have in common is the crucial role they play in the sales of the product.